|Dates||15th October to 23rd October in 2020|

-When is the Bathukamma 2019?Celebrated during September and October, it comes in the latter half of monsoon.
+When is the Bathukamma 2020?Celebrated during September and October, it comes in the latter half of monsoon.
 The rain fills the dry lakes and ponds and the nine days celebration of this vibrant festival looks even more beautiful.
-It is celebrated from the 28th of September to the 6th of October in the year 2019.
+It is celebrated from the 15th of October to the 23rd of October in the year 2020.

 Nine Days of Bathukama - Saddula and Pedda Bathukamma